 If you’re the owner of a small trucking business, you know it’s tough to compete with larger fleets.
 The obvious advantage of more trucks often means that they can offer more aggressive pricing, hire drivers more quickly, get better discounts from their suppliers and generally leverage their size to deliver faster.

-So what can you do in the trucking & transportation industry today to grow your trucking company to compete with the big guys?
+So, what can you do in the trucking and transportation industry today to grow your trucking company to compete with the big guys?

 Here are eight things you can do right now to put you on the path to smart growth:

-As an owner-operator of a truck transportation business, you’re responsible for a lot on a day-to-day basis.
+As an owner operator of a transportation business, you’re responsible for a lot on a daily basis.
 Sometimes, it can be tough running your small business from the road.
 The good news is that technology can help you get organized, manage finances, reduce stress, navigate the road and so much more.
 For example, use GPS to determine the best routes and find ways to combine loads for cost efficiency.
 You really need to tap into apps to save time and increase efficiency.

 For instant impact, check out these trucking apps you can use right now:

 KeepTruckin – Pair the #1 rated electronic logbook with the top-rated ELD built for drivers.
 Get violation alerts, recap hours worked and send logs via email.
 Features include HOS alerts of upcoming required breaks, creating electronic DVIRs and automated IFTA reporting.
 Keep compliant with KeepTruckin.

 Trucker Tools – This app gives you real-time traffic info, turn-by-turn directions, weigh-scale status, accurate truck stops along your route, weather conditions, nearest diesel prices, and more.
 Use Trucker Tools to save money on the road, plus find and book premium loads.